Getting started with Microsoft ISA Server 2006, Part 9: Client Configuration

 Client Configuration

 From Part 8: Create Sample Access Rule, you have created an access rule on ISA Server 2006.
-Now, it is time to configure the client computer.
+Now, it is time to configure client computer.
 There are three types of client that you can choose: SecureNAT, Firewall client and Web Proxy.
 Each type has a different features, see the table below for the comparison.

 On this example, I configure the client computer as firewall client type.
 But you will see how to configure all types of client.